Who Has The Right Of Way At a Four Way Stop?

 Left Turn Right of Way

-If both drivers are turning left, they might be able to proceed at the same time, if the intersection is large enough to safely do so; otherwise, visual communication with the other driver can establish who will proceed first.
+If both drivers are turning left, they might be able to proceed at the same time, if the intersection is large enough to safely do so; otherwise, it’s important to establish visual communication with the other driver or consult a Philadelphia truck accident lawyer to help determine who will proceed first.
 The same rule applies when four cars arrive at a four-way stop at the same time – use caution, and make eye contact with other drivers.

 Roundabouts follow a simpler rule: Yield to any cars already in the roundabout, and proceed when the way is clear.
 In roundabout crosswalks and at stop signs, pedestrians have the right of way.